The U. S. Mint is honoring Native American figures, history, and culture with a special Native American Dollar Coin Program.

 The program, which began in 2009, runs concurrently with the remainder of the Presidential dollar program.

-The Native American Dollar Coin Program has sparked a lot of interest in Native Americans, also referred to as American Indians, as represented in the coin collecting world.
+The Native American Dollar Coin Program has sparked a lot of interest in Native Americans (or American Indians), as represented in the coin collecting world.

 In fact, Native Americans and Native American culture have long been honored on United States coins.